Jim-Still/Vend-O-Matic-8000/java/README.md

-## Module 1 Capstone - Vending Machine Software
+# Tech ELevator Module 1 Capstone - Vending Machine Software

-You've been asked to develop an application for the newest vending machine distributor, Umbrella Corp.
-They've released a new vending machine, Vendo-Matic 800, that is integrated with everyone's bank accounts, allowing customers to purchase products from their computers for their convenience.
+This was my first pair project, & my first big Java project of any kind.
+We used the driver/navigator principles of pair programming & worked extremely well together to accomplish our goal of buiding a command line Java app simulating a real-life vending machine using Object Oriented Programming.
+We took on this project before learning about database management, so the inventory function is all hard-coded.

+## Technology Used

+Java (IntelliJ)
+JUnit

+## Lessons Learned

+FLUSH THE LOGGER INSTEAD OF CLOSING IT!
+In all seriousness, this was a really fun project to work through.
+All sorts of little loops & logical operations, & it really hammered home the key concepts of OOP - encapsulation, inheritence, & polymorphism.

-### Application Requirements
+### Abot Vendo-Matic-8000:

 1. The vending machine dispenses beverages, candy, chips, and gum.
    - Each vending machine item has a Name and a Price.
-2. A main menu must display when the software runs, presenting the following options:
+2. A main menu displays when the software runs, presenting the following options:
     > ```
     > (1) Display Vending Machine Items
     > (2) Purchase